abdnh/anki-batch-csv-importer/README.md

 Only works on 2.1.54+ as it builds on the new CSV import screen.

+## Download

+You can download the add-on from AnkiWeb: [998454778](https://ankiweb.net/shared/info/998454778)

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for a list of changes.

 ## Support & feature requests

-Please post any questions, bug reports, or feature requests in the [support page](https://forums.ankiweb.net/t/anki-batch-csv-importer) or the [issue tracker](https://github.com/abdnh/anki-batch-csv-importer/issues).
+Please post any questions, bug reports, or feature requests in the [support page](https://forums.ankiweb.net/c/add-ons/11) or the [issue tracker](https://github.com/abdnh/anki-batch-csv-importer/issues).

 If you want priority support for your feature/help request, I'm available for hire.
 You can get in touch from the aforementioned pages, via [email](mailto:abdo@abdnh.net) or on [Fiverr](https://www.fiverr.com/abd_nh).